amg1976/amg1976.github.io/_posts/2018-05-03-improving-xcode-coverage.md

 ##### What do we want to fix

-However, there is one issue with this report: depending on the type of project and how it is setup, it is possible to have wrong code coverage reports.
+However, there is one issue with this report: depending on the type of project and how it is set up, it is possible to have wrong code coverage reports.
 For Framework projects this shouldn't be an issue, but for an App project where usually we import the App module as testable into the test cases, like this:

 ```@testable import MyApp```